-Noise is sound that is created when an object vibrates fast enough that it produces a disturbance in a gas, solid or liquid; this generates a pressure wave in the surrounding air.
-Sound is the term used to describe the vibrations as they enter the ear and are then interpreted by the brain.
+Noise is sound that is created when an object vibrates fast enough that it produces a disturbance in a gas, solid or liquid.
+This generates a pressure wave in the surrounding air.
+Sound is the term used to describe the vibrations.
+They then enter the ear and are interpreted by the brain.

-Here is brief introduction to sound and theories of sound in relation to your home.
-This will give you a better understanding of unwanted noise and help you implement the ideas and concepts of soundproofing your home.
+However, this brief introduction to sound and the principles of noise will give you a better understanding of unwanted noise.
+It will also help you implement the ideas and concepts of soundproofing your home.

 Humans’ sensitivity of sound is affected by three things: